-The Arts and Humanities Research Council (AHRC) offer fully-funded studentships covering fees and a living allowance for September 2018 entry.
+The Arts and Humanities Research Council (AHRC) offer fully-funded studentships covering fees and stipend for September 2019 entry.

 George Vrakas, AHRC award winner 2017,

 As a member of the Scottish Graduate School for Arts and Humanities, the successful applicants will also have access to a range of exciting training and developing opportunities.